 No. There are no annual distribution requirements.

-Streamline your charitable giving with donor-advised funds
+Streamline your charitable giving with donor-advised funds in 2023

-If you are ready to make a charitable donation now, and want to receive an immediate tax deduction, then starting a donor-advised fund may be the right strategy for you.
+If you are ready to make a charitable donation now and want to receive an immediate income tax deduction, then starting a donor-advised fund may be the right strategy for you.
 They are a simple and efficient way to support causes that matter to you.
 If you’re interested in a comprehensive financial plan, including the best strategy for donating to charity, schedule a free discovery call today.

 Alvin Carlos, CFP®, CFA is an investment advisor and fee-only financial planner, in Washington, D.C that works with clients across the country.
 He has a Master’s degree in International Relations from SAIS-Johns Hopkins.
 Alvin is a partner of District Capital, a financial planning firm designed to help professionals in their 30s and 40s achieve their financial goals through smart investing, reducing taxes, retirement planning, and maximizing their money.
 Schedule a free discovery call to learn how we can help elevate your finances.